Welcome to SaveTheGuns.com!

 Daniel Webster (1782-1852) (Secretary of State under three U.S. Presidents)

-"God grants Liberty only to those who live it, and are always ready to guard and defend it."
+"God grants Liberty only to those who love it, and are always ready to guard and defend it."

 Thomas Paine (1737-1809)